 4. Sleeping more

 If you are one of the many who are struggling to stay up past 9pm these days and find yourself craving the cozy haven of your bed throughout the day – you are not alone!
 As touched upon, this drowsiness and almost uncontrollable urge to lounge your quarantine days away is quite possibly also a trauma response.
 Once your body figures out that you can’t fight or flee, the third option is essentially to play dead.
 You go into a state of energy-conserving hibernation.

-In this case, since the “predator” your body is trying to protect you from is not so easy to visualise – let alone to fight or run away from, our bodies simply self-tranquilise and shut down.
+In this case, since the “predator,” your body is trying to protect you from is not so easy to visualize – let alone to fight or run away from, our bodies simply self-tranquilize and shut down.
 So don’t feel guilty for crawling back into bed at strange hours – it’s your body’s desperate act of self-preservation – and we could all do with some more sleep anyway!

 How to manage your biological reactions to the Covid-19 crisis

 Granted, it’s easier said than done to “get past” your anxiety, or to “not let things get to you,” as many of us are advising each other right now.

 In order to truly get through this and remain emotionally sound, we must acknowledge that these are worrying times, but with an emphasis on the good that the world is showing to tackle it.
 We must focus on the positive things that we can do in the meantime – either for others or simply for yourself.